This information regarding cervical screening applies to all people with a cervix, inclusive of those who identify as men (transmen).

 Cervical screening is also commonly known as a “Pap smear” or “smear test” but is now called cervical screening.

-The primary function of cervical screening is to detect pre-cancerous cell changes of the cervix – not to test for an HPV infection.
+The primary function of cervical screening is to detect cell changes – not to test for an HPV infection.

 Changes to cells in the cervix happen very slowly – so by having regular cervical screening, any abnormal cells will be found and treated long before they become cancer.